Discover Vegan Italian at “Tutto Bene”- Melbourne

 A study of Australia’s eating habits determined that, as of 2016, 2.1 million Australians identified as meat-free eaters, which is 11.2% of the population.

 Tutto Bene is perched above the banks of the Yarra River, overlooking Flinders St Station and the CBD from the heart of Southgate Melbourne’s mid level.
 The alfresco Tutto Bene Terrazza is a wow-worthy meeting point pre and post Spring Racing Carnival, with water taxis to Flemington on the promenade below, and Flinders St Station directly across the river.

-Tutto Bene is Melbourne’s only risotteria, a much loved riverside Italian restaurant and gelataria.
-The venue has won numerous Australian and international awards both as an Italian restaurant and for their house made olive oil and gelati, including the prestigious Los Angeles County Fair Gold Medal Award for their extra virgin olive oil.
+Tutto Bene is Melbourne’s only risotteria, a much loved riverside Italian restaurant and gelateria.
+The venue has won numerous Australian and international awards both as an Italian restaurant and for their house-made olive oil and gelati, including the prestigious Los Angeles County Fair Gold Medal Award for their extra virgin olive oil.
 Their Ferrero Roche and Lemoncello Orange Ripple gelati flavours have also won gold at both the Royal Melbourne Fine Food and Sydney Royal Produce Shows.